TheAndreyZakharov/Russian-Automotive-Assistance-System/raas_project/raas_func/smart_parking_train/dataset/images/README.md

-# 📂 Dataset Information
+# 📂 Image Dataset Information

-## ⚠️ Custom Dataset Not Included Directly in This Repository
+## ⚠️ Custom Image Dataset Not Included in the Repository (Ignored via .gitignore)

-This repository uses a custom dataset created specifically for this project, consisting of **over 13,000 PNG images (~1.5 GB)**.
+This repository uses a custom **image dataset** created specifically for this project, consisting of **over 13,000 PNG images (~1.5 GB)**.
-Due to GitHub's repository size limitations, the dataset is **not stored here directly**.
+To avoid exceeding GitHub's storage and performance limits, the dataset folder is **excluded from version control using `.gitignore`**.

+As a result, the image files are **not tracked by Git** and are **not included in the repository**, but the code expects them to be present locally at the correct path.

-Instead, you can **download the full dataset archive** from the **[Releases section](https://github.com/TheAndreyZakharov/Russian-Automotive-Assistance-System/releases)**.
+You can **download the full dataset archive** from the **[Releases section](https://github.com/TheAndreyZakharov/Russian-Automotive-Assistance-System/releases)**.
 Look for the `images.zip` file under the **Assets** section of the latest release.

 ### 📥 How to Download